noahweidig/noahweidig.github.io/content/projects/quickplot/index.md

 ---

-An R package for quickly creating publication-ready plots with minimal code.
+An R Shiny app for quickly creating publication-ready plots with minimal code.